IT320-PlanPerfect/PlanPerfect/README.md

 ## 📋 Overview

 **PlanPerfect** is a web-based event planning platform that connects users with trusted event service providers.
-The platform simplifies vendor discovery, service booking, and budget management, providing a seamless and organized event planning experience.
+The platform simplifies vendor discovery and service booking, providing a seamless and organized event planning experience.

 This project was developed as part of a university course under the supervision of **Dr. Reem Algifary** at **King Saud University**.